HTTPArchive/almanac.httparchive.org/src/content/en/2020/media.md

 ---

 ## Introduction
 Today, we live in the world of the visual web, where media provides the soul for websites.
 Websites use both images and videos, in different shapes and formats to engage with audiences.
 However, online media not only serves a purpose to engage an audience but it also exists to tell a visual story, to convenience or to entertain.
+This chapter analyses images and videos on the web, how we use (or in cases, misuse) them.

 ## Images